great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

 .. code-block:: bash

     Would you like to profile new Expectations for a single data asset within your new Datasource?
 [Y/n]:

     Would you like to:
         1. choose from a list of data assets in this datasource
         2. enter the path of a data file
     : 1

     Which data would you like to use?
-        1. 7210_1 (file)
+        1. npidata_pfile_20200511-20200517 (file)
-        2. Datafiniti_Womens_Shoes (file)
-        3. Datafiniti_Womens_Shoes_Jun19 (file)
         Don't see the name of the data asset in the list above?
 Just type it : 1

-    Name the new Expectation Suite [7210_1.warning]:
+    Name the new Expectation Suite [npidata_pfile_20200511-20200517.warning]:

-    Great Expectations will choose a couple of columns and generate Expectations about them to demonstrate some examples of assertions you can make about your data.
+    Great Expectations will choose a couple of columns and generate expectations about them to demonstrate some examples of assertions you can make about your data.

-    Great Expectations will store these expectations in a new Expectation Suite '7210_1.warning' here:
+    Great Expectations will store these expectations in a new Expectation Suite 'npidata_pfile_20200511-20200517.warning' here:

-      file:///Users/eugenemandel/projects/fellows/great_expectations/expectations/7210_1/warning.json
+      file:///users/ubuntu/example_project/great_expectations/expectations/npidata_pfile_20200511-20200517/warning.json

-    OK to proceed?
+    Would you like to proceed?
 [Y/n]:

     Generating example Expectation Suite...

     Done generating example Expectation Suite

 What just happened?
 -------------------